DanPortwine/Nutella-Addict/README.md

 4 - Options
   By selecting this option you will be able to select the window size.
 Once you have selected your window size you will return to the main menu.

-5 - Support/feedback (removed from .py)
+5 - Support/feedback (removed from .py broken in .exe)
   By selecting this option you will be asked to enter your name then optionally your email (in-case a response is desired, if a response isn't then just hit enter to skip).
 Then enter the message you wish to send.
 Once it has sent you will return to the main menu.

 6 - Exit